omranali2111/omranali2111/README.md

 # Hi there, I'm Omran Ali Aljabri! 👋

 ## About Me
-- 🔭 I'm currently learning and working with C# and .NET Core.
+- 🔭 I'm currently learning and working with java
 - 🌱 I have a keen interest in software development and technology.
 - 💡 Always looking forward to learning new things and exploring new technologies.